kawgh1/graphql-users-demo/README.md

 -   **PUT** replaces the entire record with whatever properties are provided - this can lead to losing pre-existing properties that weren't explicitly entered
 -   **PATCH** only updates the explicit properties listed in the request, it makes no other changes
 -   ![put-vs-patch](https://raw.githubusercontent.com/kawgh1/graphql-users-demo/main/diagrams/put-vs-patch.png)

+# GraphQL Clients

+-   **Remember**: The purpose of each of these is to make a request to our GraphQL Server, get the response back and forward it to our React front-end

+-   ## Lokka
+    -   As simple as possible.
+Basic queries, mutations.
+Some simple caching.
+-   ## Apollo Client

+    -   Produced by same people as MeteorJS.
+Good balance between features and complexity.
+    -   9 times out of 10 Apollo is the best fit for the problem re: GraphQL Clients

+-   ## Relay
+    -   **Amazing performance for mobile.** - Relay was _built_ for mobile.
+    -   By far the most insanely complex, especially re: mutations, like 10x more complex
+    -   Facebook uses Relay because they have the budget to afford the complexity
+    -   Startups should veer away from Relay on a cost-benefit analysis